 Simply put – customers don’t want to spend any more time getting what they need than they have to.
 They’re busy with their own customers and concerns about service.
 This is especially true when it comes to billing, A/R, and other payment or credit needs.
 Here lies a hidden front in the competition—and B2B businesses who exploit it have a new strategy to lock in customers and win new ones, too.

 Success is no longer just the absence of problems.
 Sure, customers expect you to have the product they need, have it delivered promptly, have the order be accurately fulfilled, and be billed without error.
-However, in the world where Amazon has revolutionized the consumer buying experience – and has eyes on doing the same for business – saving customers’ time will earn you sticky, hard-to-leave relationships.
+However, in the world where e-commerce has revolutionized the consumer buying experience – and has eyes on doing the same for business – saving customers’ time will earn you sticky, hard-to-leave relationships.
 Bonus surprise: you’ll also discover significant cost savings in the process.

 Here’s how to make it happen.